Felix-Redwood/Data-Centric-Development-Milestone-Project/Testing.md

     'Name' field contains the Subcategory's name).
     2. Try to update the Subcategory without the 'name' field filled and verify that an error message appears.
     3. Try to update the Subcategory without the 'description' field filled and verify that an error message appears.
-    4. Try to update the Subcategory without a selected 'category' and verify that an error message appears.
+    4. Try to update the Subcategory without a selected 'category' and verify that no new subcategory is added.